Tag Archives: clothing

+I am seeing many criticism of women who dress scantily yet complain of sexual harassment.
 May I offer a response by way of analogy?
 One could certainly question the wisdom of fighting theft by putting your jewellery in the front window of your home.
 But such silliness on the part of owners still doesn’t makeContinue reading “On clothing standards and sexual harassment”

 Not all hijab (head coverings) are burkas.
 It’s important to know the difference, especially if you’re going to shoot your mouth off about them.
 Burkas are the most extreme form of head covering, as they mask the eyes, but they are also the least common, at least where I live.